Subhojit98/my-portfolio-site/README.md

 # Subhajit's Personal Portfolio

 Welcome to my personal portfolio!
 Here you can find information about me, my projects, and get in touch with me directly.
+This site is made with good industry practice and the performance in mind.

 ## Technologies Used